dimitar-seraffimov/mlx7-week4-multimodal-transfer-learning/README.md

   - used to generate CLIP image embeddings - in s01_image_embeddings.py to compute embeddings
   - gets preprocessed image tensors only (no captions)

-### `s01_image_embeddings.py`
+### `local_image_embeddings.py`

+- load pretrained CLIP model from OpenCLIP (vision + text encoder)
-- uses OpenCLIP to encode images via a frozen vision transformer
+- encode images using `CLIPVisionTransformer`
-- stores visual embeddings for downstream training or analysis
+- store visual embeddings locally for reuse
+  - need to change the s01_training script to use them! currently computing embeddings on the go
+- optional: encode captions using `CLIPTextTransformer` for semantic comparison/analysis

 ### `decoder_transformer.py`